ginpei/docker-rails-example/README.md

 5. Prepare Docker component file with database specification
 6. Ignore database files
 7. Up them
+8. Stop them (once)
-8. Open another console
+9. Open another console
-9. Initialize database
+10. Initialize database
-10. Open in browser
+11. Open in browser

 We name the app "my-great-app".
 Please do not forget replace this with your great app's name.